Innovation is key to drive margin expansion

 Our most resource-efficent products have a higher margin

-Note: Resource efficient products that meet strictly defined technical specifications and conform to local standards for high efficiency.
+Note: Resource-efficient products that meet strictly defined technical specifications and conform to local standards for high efficiency.
+Since 1997, Electrolux has internally tracked the most resource-efficient products sold in the Group and each year the criteria have become more stringent.

 Greater resource efficiency is a priority to further strengthen competitiveness